 How Physical Therapy Can Help Chronic Low Back Pain

 A physical therapist uses both passive and active methods to alleviate chronic low back pain.
 Passive treatments include ultrasound, electric stimulation, massage and hot and cold therapy.
 Active treatments include stretching and specific exercises.

-Call OSR Physical Therapy to set up an appointment with one of our physical therapists if you’re suffering from chronic low back pain.
+Call OSR Physical Therapy to make an appointment with one of our physical therapists if you’re suffering from chronic low back pain.
 We’ve helped many others alleviate their pain and can help you, too.

 Tags: back pain